Clericalism: Origin

+The first instances of direct clerical political rule in Islam and Christianity was the Rashidun Caliphate in 632 AD and the Papal States in 756 AD, respectively.

 Journalist and former priest James Carroll, argues that the original Christians had no priests and argues that the essence of clericalism lies "not in the Gospels but in the attitudes and organizational charts of the late Roman Empire", which "converted to Christianity under the Emperor Constantine" in the fourth century AD.

-19th century French statesman Léon Gambetta declared "clericalism is the enemy", in the belief that "freedom from ecclesial power" was "the principal objective in the battle for public freedom."
+Nineteenth century French statesman Léon Gambetta declared "clericalism is the enemy", in the belief that "freedom from ecclesial power" was "the principal objective in the battle for public freedom."

 Clericalism and canon law

+Catholic canon law initially upheld Hierocracy.

 In his 1520 Treatise on the New Testament, Martin Luther (1483–1546) argued that clerical arrogance towards the lay and antagonism towards other religious orders (he didn't use the word clericalism) was a result of "the laws", i.e. canon law:

 Yea, the priests and the monks are deadly enemies, wrangling about their self-conceived ways and methods like fools and madmen, not only to the hindrance, but to the very destruction of Christian love and unity.
 Each one clings to his sect and despises the others; and they regard the lay-men as though they were not Christians.
 This lamentable condition is only a result of the laws.